Is It Possible To Get a Virus From an Image or Video File?

 How Malicious Code Hides in Images or Videos

-We all download memes, watch random videos, maybe get them via messenger.
-Attackers can hide harmful bits of code in the file headers or use advanced steganography techniques.
-If the software that opens the image or video has a flaw, that flaw might let hidden code run.
+We all download memes or watch random videos.
+Attackers can hide harmful bits of code in file headers or use advanced steganography techniques.
+If the software that opens the image or video has a flaw, hidden code might run.
 It's rare, but definitely real.
-SOC2, ISO, and GDPR guidelines often recommend scanning downloaded files, using secure practices, and keeping your systems updated.
-HIPAA compliance also heavily emphasizes data protection and user privacy, especially for systems storing sensitive health info.
-Even if your daily browsing doesn't revolve around protected health data, the same caution applies.
+Security best practices recommend scanning downloaded files, using secure habits, and keeping your systems updated.
+Even if your daily browsing doesn't involve sensitive data, the same caution applies.

 Video] A --> B[Hidden